A $5k$-vertex Kernel for $P_2$-packing: The unit partition

 \begin{lemma} If there is no matching of $B_1$ saturating all nodes in $L$, then we can find in polynomial time a reducible set. \end{lemma} \begin{proof} By Lemma~\ref{lem:hopcroft-matching}, we find in polynomial time a subset $L'\subseteq L$ such that there is a matching of $B_1$ between $N_{B_1}(L')$ and $L'$ that saturates all nodes in $N_{B_1}(L')$.
 Let $C'$ be the vertices in the components represented by nodes in $L'$, and let $A'$ be the set of vertices represented by nodes in $N_{B_1}(L')$.
 We claim that $C'$ is a reducible set.
 Note that for each vertex $v \in V({\cal P})$, the set $N_{B_1}(L')$ contains either both or neither of $\{v^1, v^2\}$.
 For each $v \in A'$, the two components in $G[C']$, whose nodes are matched to $v^1$ and $v^2$, are adjacent to $v$.
 By the construction of $B_1$, $G[C']$ has maximum degree at most one and $N(C') = A'$.
 Hence $C'$ is a reducible set. \end{proof}

 In the following, we may assume that we have a matching $M$ of $B_1$ saturating all nodes in $L$.
-For a path $P\in {\cal P}$ on vertices $u, v, w$, we create a {\em unit} that contains $u, v, w$, and all vertices in those components matched to nodes $u^1, u^2, v^1, v^2, w^1, w^2$ by $M$.
-Abusing the notation, we also use unit to refer to the subgraph induced by it.
+For a path $P\in {\cal P}$ on vertices $u, v, w$, we create a \emph{unit} that contains $u, v, w$, and all vertices in those components matched to nodes $u^1, u^2, v^1, v^2, w^1, w^2$ by $M$.
+Abusing the notation, we also use unit to refer to the subgraph induced by it, which is always connected.
 The path $P$ is the {\em base path} of this unit.
-Since all nodes in $L$ are matched in $M$, the collection of units is a partition of the vertex set $V(G)$, and we call it an {\em unreduced unit partition}.
-If each unit has five or fewer vertices, then $|V(G)|\le 5 k$ and we are done.
-By construction, two components (each of at most two vertices) of $G - V({\cal P})$ may have been matched to a vertex in $P$.
-Therefore, a unit may have up to $3 + 3*4 = 15$ vertices.
+Since all nodes in $L$ are matched in $M$, the collection of units is a partition of the vertex set $V(G)$.
+If each unit has five or fewer vertices, then $|V(G)|< 5 k$ and we are done.
+By construction, a unit may contain at most six components (each of at most two vertices) of $G - V({\cal P})$, hence up to $3 + 6 * 2 = 15$ vertices.
+There are a prohibitive number of graphs on 15 vertices; the following exchange rule excludes most of them from our further consideration.